Are We Just Lazy?

 And so comes the good news — there’s a way to help out!

-Research has shown that the brain can be trained to re-create an optimal dopamine-rich environment.
+Research shows that the brain can be trained to re-create an optimal dopamine-rich environment.
 There are several ways to do this (not limited to these).

 Anticipating a reward: Trying to picture the end result of one’s goal has been consistently proven to work when demotivated, and now we know why.
 I mean, if the same neurotransmitter involved in Motivation is also implicated in the Reward Pathway, it makes sense to utilise this method.
 For example, I visualised laying in my bed, a warm cup of tea in hand, as I catch up on one or two YouTube videos, right after I finish writing this letter.
 (Okay fine, maybe five).

 Setting achievable goals: Lofty goals will discourage even the strongest of strengths.
 Coming up with reasonable goals that don’t seem too daunting is the way to go.
-But this doesn’t mean to sell yourself short; it simply means to break things down to the most achievable next step.
+But this doesn’t mean selling yourself short; it simply means breaking things down to the most achievable next step.
 One foot after the other.
 There we go.
 Easy does it, champ.

 Determination: Ah, good ol’ determination and sheer willpower.
 Sometimes all it takes to get your behind off that couch is a resolve in the heart.
 The wind in your hair.
 A song in your—oops, wrong script.
 There’s truly a lot that can be said for the simple yet strong desire to follow through with a commitment, to stick with a decision, no matter how tough it is.
 I guess not every time just vibes and that other thing.